 The Committee considered a further analysis of the results of the concentrated inspection campaign on ISM Code compliance, conducted from July to September 1998.
-For facilitation of the full implementation of the recognized organizations.
+For facilitation of the full implementation of the and agreed to consider the final report of the campaign at its next session.

 The Committee decided to revise the Port State Control Manual so as to incorporate the amended IMO port State control procedures and other recent developments to maintain the Manual up-to-date.
-For better assessment of performance of recognized organizations and providing guidance to port State control officers, the Committee adopted the guidelines for the responsibility assessment of the
+For better assessment of performance of recognized organizations and providing guidance to port State control officers, the Committee adopted the guidelines for the responsibility assessment of the recognized organizations.